-Members may elect to enter a Deferred Retirement Option Plan, also known as (DROP) up to a maximum of seventy-two (72) months, based on the chart below.
-As a condition of participating in the DROP, members must agree to terminate city employment at the conclusion of the DROP period and to submit an irrevocable letter of resignation stating this prior to entering the DROP.
+As a condition of participating in the DROP, the member must agree to terminate city employment at the conclusion of the DROP period and to submit an irrevocable letter of resignation stating this prior to entering the DROP.

-Further, upon entering the DROP, the member's retirement benefit is immediately calculated and each monthly benefit payment is deposited into the member's DROP account.
-The account earns interest at the same rate as the investment earnings assumption for the pension plan (compounded monthly) which may be adjusted up or down.
+Upon entering the DROP, the retirement benefit is immediately calculated and each monthly benefit payment is deposited into the member's DROP account.
+If the member entered DROP prior to August 9, 2011 and did not wish to extend the DROP term as indicated above, the account earns interest at the same rate as the investment earnings assumption for the pension plan (compounded monthly) which may be adjusted up or down.

-Within 30 days of termination of employment at the end of the DROP period or death, the member or his/her beneficiary must request the account balance in a lump sum or may rollover part or all of the account balance.
+Within 30 days of termination of employment at the end of the DROP period or death, members or their beneficiary must request the account balance in a lump sum or may rollover part or all of the account balance.

-Once the member enters the DROP, he/she are no longer eligible for disability or pre-retirement death benefits, nor does the member accrue any additional credited service.
-The member also will not receive supplement retirement benefits (outlined below) until after the DROP period.
-The member's retirement benefit is fixed as of his DROP entry date.
-Plan sponsor and member contributions cease to the plan once this member enters the DROP.
+Once the member entered the DROP, they are no longer eligible for disability or pre-retirement death benefits, nor do they accrue any additional credited service.
+No member contributions to the plan once entry in the DROP is made.